Equatorial Guinea

 WHT exist for services performed by subcontractors of oil and gas companies.
 The Following rates are applicable:

-- 5% applies to mobilization, demobilization, and transportation.
+- 5% applies to mobilization, demobilization, and transportation in oil sector.

 Common regime